NishchayAnand/software-engineering/Interview Prep/Testing/Interview Questions.md

 ---

+Q. What is Integration Testing?

+Integration Testing is a level of software testing where individual units or **components of a system are combined and tested as a group** to verify their interactions.
+This type of testing focuses on testing the communication between different modules, ensuring that they work together as intended.

+---

 Q. Do we need to test `Repository` interfaces?

 You don't need to write tests for Spring Data JPA's built-in repository methods since they're already well-tested.
 However, you should test custom query methods and complex logic in repositories, typically using integration tests with a test database.

 ---

+Q. What is H2 database?

+The H2 database is an **in-memory database often used for unit and integration testing** because it doesn't require a persistent database setup and resets with each test run.

+---

 Q. What is Mockito?

-Mockito is a popular Java mocking framework that allows you to create mock objects that simulate the behavior of real objects without the need for actual implementations.
+Mockito is a popular Java mocking framework that allows you to **create mock objects that simulate the behavior of real objects** without the need for actual implementations.

 ---